LAWPUBL 430 - Criminal Procedure

 Course materials to be distributed.

-A useful text (which is not completely up to date) discussing many of the issues covered in class is Rishworth, Huscroft, Optican & Mahoney, The New Zealand Bill of Rights (Oxford University Press: 2003).
+A useful text (which is not completely up to date) discussing many of the issues covered in class is P Rishworth, G Huscroft, S Optican & R Mahoney, The New Zealand Bill of Rights (Oxford University Press, Melbourne, 2003).
+A more current book on the NZ Bill of Rights is: Butler & Butler, The New Zealand Bill of Rights Act: A Commentary (Lexis Nexis, Wellington, 2015).

-Students are also referred to Optican, “Criminal Procedure”, in Tolmie & Brookbanks (eds) Criminal Justice in New Zealand (LexisNexis: Wellington) (2007) Ch 7.
+Students are also referred to the (not completely up to date) chapter by Scott Optican, “Criminal Procedure”, in J Tolmie & W Brookbanks (eds) Criminal Justice in New Zealand (LexisNexis, Wellington, 2007) Ch 7.

-Various chapters (“Criminal Procedure”, “Rights and Powers” & “Evidence”) of Adams on Criminal Law (Brookers, looseleaf, 1992 and the online version at Brookers OnLine) are also good sources for the discussion and analysis of various aspects of criminal procedure.
+Various chapters (“Criminal Procedure”, “Rights and Powers”, “Evidence”, “Trial Procedure”) of Robertson (ed) Adams on Criminal Law (Thomson Reuters, looseleaf, 1992-) and the online version at Thomson Reuters Westlaw NZ OnLine) are also good sources for the discussion and analysis of diverse aspects of criminal procedure.

-The updates on “Evidence” written yearly by Associate Professor Scott Optican in the New Zealand Law Review, articles in the New Zealand Law Journal and case law summaries in Capital Letter are also good current sources of criminal procedure law.
+The updates on “Evidence” written by Associate Professor Scott Optican in the New Zealand Law Review, articles in the The New Zealand Law Journal and cases digested in The Judgments Unlimited Express can also be good, current sources of judgments and materials dealing with various aspects of criminal procedure law.